We've pulled everything you need to know about real estate accounting & tax prep into one convenient source for you.

 The CapEx Schedule report lists all of the planned or actual capital expenditures for a specific property or portfolio of properties over a certain period of time.
 Capital expenditures refer to the funds that are used to acquire, improve, or extend the life of a property.
 These expenses are typically significant, long-term investments, such as purchasing a property, building a new structure, or making significant renovations.

 General ledgers act as a record of all financial transactions incurred by a property or multiple properties.
 It includes accounts for revenues, expenses, assets, liabilities, and equity.
 The general ledger is used to track the financial performance of a property, including revenue and expenses, as well as to prepare financial statements such as the balance sheet and income statement.
 It also serves as a source of information for decision making and budgeting.
 Transactions are recorded in the general ledger in real time, allowing for up-to-date financial information to be available at any point in time.
+See more on general ledger reports here.

 The tenant reconciliation report includes a list of all tenants and their respective lease agreements, along with their expected rent payments and the actual rent payments received.
 It also includes any additional charges such as late fees, or any credits or refunds that have been applied.
 By comparing the expected rent payments to the actual payments received, the report is able to identify any discrepancies and ensure that all rent payments have been received and accounted for correctly.